RayHightower/RayHightower.com/_posts/2016-04-01-flourish-2016-at-uic.markdown

 ### Presentation Slides

 This year, the organizers asked me to present [Parallella](/blog/2014/07/07/parallella-quick-start-guide-with-gotchas/).
-Bonus: Since my [Pine64](http://pine64.org) arrived yesterday afternoon, I added it to my presentation.
+Bonus: Since my [Pine64](http://pine64.org) arrived yesterday afternoon, I added it to the presentation.
 Fresh information on parallelism, straight from the oven!

 Presentation slides are below.